 The hike to Raghupur starts from Jalori and is some 3 km from Jalori top.
 Unlike Serolsar lake hike, this one has is an uphill climb.
-The vistas and landscapes seen from are said to be even more amazing than the ones you observe at the Jalori top.
+The vistas and landscapes seen are said to be even more amazing than the ones you observe at the Jalori top.

 If you love to camp, then the area around Raghupur fort can be a wonderful place to camp at.
-During summers you can even carry own tents.
+During summers you can even carry your own tents.
 If you don’t want to carry your tents, then you can do the hike with a trekking operator.
 There are numerous trek operators which operate this trek except for peak winter months.

 5. Just Sit back & Relax

 It might sound boring, but just sitting back and relaxing at Jalori pass gives you an immense feeling of tranquillity.
 Doing nothing and just admiring the serene landscapes is a rewarding experience in itself.